 For now it is substance for fire, wild game and child’s play.

 At times I have swayed clacking against other pines.

 Even causing those under to question my strength.

-At times, even I, have stopped to observe my trunk in a panic as branches broke off, winds grew stronger
+At times, even I have stopped to observe my trunk in a panic as branches broke off and winds grew stronger

 and bark became a painful tablet for carving young lovers.

 Would I stand in this storm or would I fall quickly to the ground unearthing and uprooting,

 I stood, observed and found no confidence in the strength of these tall trunks, thinning into blue.